Stichoza/flipper-nearby-files/README.md

 - Files without coordinates are excluded from the list.
 - Click any file to launch the respective app.

-> [!Important]
-> File list is not autimatically recalculated unless you click "Refresh List" in the menu.
-The reason is to avoid choosing wrong file when the list suddenly updates right before you click.

 ### Menu Options
 Press Back in the file list to access:
 - **Refresh List**: Re-scan files with updated GPS position
 - **About**: App information and version details

+> [!Important]
+> File list is not automatically recalculated unless you click "Refresh List" in the menu.
+The reason is to avoid choosing wrong file when the list suddenly updates right before you click.

 ## Hardware Setup

-Connect a GPS module to your Flipper Zero using the UART pins.
-The app uses the NMEA channel configured in Momentum firmware settings.
+Connect a GPS module to your Flipper Zero using the GPIO pins.

 Recommended connection:
 - GPS VCC → Flipper 3.3V (Pin 9)
 - GPS GND → Flipper GND (Pin 11)
 - GPS TX → Flipper RX (Pin 14)
 - GPS RX → Flipper TX (Pin 13)

+> [!Tip]
+> GPS module wiring is well described in [ezod/flipperzero-gps](https://github.com/ezod/flipperzero-gps?tab=readme-ov-file#hardware-setup) repository.

 ## File Requirements